obrhubr/artist-portfolio/README.md

 # Artist Portfolio

-This site helps artists to make their work availiable as a website.
+This site helps artists to make their work available as a website.

 To change the content, edit the json file in `data/content.json`.